xLightsSequencer/xLights/README.txt

-xLights is a program that allows you to play the sequence files from Vixen and LOR.
-It has the ability to drive USB DMX controllers, E1.31 Ethernet controllers. xLights has a extensive scheduler.
-Nutcracker is a program that generates animated effects on massive RGB devices such as megatrees, matrices, and arches.
+xLights is a show sequencer and player/scheduler designed to control USB/sACN(e1.31)/ArtNET(e.1.17) controllers. xLights also integrates with the Falcon Player. xLights imports and exports sequence data from sequencers such as LOR (SE & SS), Vixen2, LSP, HLS.

 Latest releases are found at www.xlights.org
+Videos tutorials are found at videos.xlights.org Forums are located at nutcracker123.com/forum
 Issue Tracker is found here: www.github.com/smeighan/xLights/issues

 XLIGHTS/NUTCRACKER RELEASE NOTES: